yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 You may list one or multiple root namespaces and their corresponding file paths.

-µ±ÔÚÒ»¸öÓ¦ÓÃÖĞ°²×°Ò»¸öÀ©Õ¹Ê±£¬Yii will create for each listed root namespace an [alias](concept-aliases.md#extension-aliases) that refers to the directory corresponding to the namespace.
-ÀıÈç£¬the above `autoload` declaration will correspond to an alias named `@yii/imagine`.
+å½“åœ¨ä¸€ä¸ªåº”ç”¨ä¸­å®‰è£…ä¸€ä¸ªæ‰©å±•æ—¶ï¼ŒYii will create for each listed root namespace an [alias](concept-aliases.md#extension-aliases) that refers to the directory corresponding to the namespace. ä¾‹å¦‚ï¼Œthe above `autoload` declaration will correspond to an alias named `@yii/imagine`.

 ### Recommended Practices <a name="recommended-practices"></a>